trisha98765/Task-Scheduler-Project/README.md

  * Some other features of our project include the ability to undo the deletion of a task, finding a specific task and print a filtered version of a task list based on the users specifications..
  * We intend to have 13 files: `Menu.cpp`, `Menu.h`, `Filter.cpp`, `Filter.h`, `main.cpp`, `Task.cpp`, `TaskList.cpp`, `Task.h`, `TaskList.h`, `Goal.h`, `Goal.cpp`, `InputHelper.h`, `InputHelper.cpp`.
  * The graphics involve the files: `ColorManager.h`, `ColorManager.cpp`, `PrintHelper.h`, `PrintHelper.cpp`, `View.h`, `View.cpp`
- * Most of the methods in the task files will be setters and getters along with functions to delete, edit, and print tasks.
-In the taskList files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details (sorted or unsorted).
+ * Most of the methods in the `Task` files will be setters and getters along with functions to delete, edit, and print tasks.
+In the `TaskList` files, we'll implement functions to delete and edit lists as well as functions to find a task, remove a task, and print the list details (sorted or unsorted).
 When the user chooses to delete a task, they are also given the option to undo their delete command, which brings the previously deleted task back onto their task list.

 ## Phase II